Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Housetraining a puppy is no easy feat.
 It requires patience, consistency, and attention to detail.
 One of the most important yet overlooked elements of potty training is regulating your puppy’s water intake.

-If you don’t have the right balance of water intake, it can lead to issues like frequent accidents or disruption in sleep patterns because of overnight potty breaks.
+If you don’t have the right balance, overnight potty breaks can lead to frequent accidents or sleep disturbances.

 So, when should puppies drink water?